 01 of 04

 Enjoying a good breakfast on Thanksgiving Day, then sitting down to watch the Macy's Thanksgiving Day Parade is a tradition for many families.
 It is the perfect opportunity to relax before a day packed with family and cooking.
-There are a few drinks that are perfect for that time before that rush begins.
+There are a few drinks that are perfect for the time before that rush begins.

 Comforting Hot Chocolate